Pittosporum undulatum: Invasive species

 According to the Australasian Virtual Herbarium, the earliest-known record of P. undulatum is from Port Jackson, Sydney, in 1803.
 However, its status around the Sydney area is contentious.
 Even though it is native to the region, it has spread to soils and bushland where it wasn't found before European settlement, often out-competing other plants.

 Pittosporum undulatum is the most invasive tree species in the Azores, and has spread through most of the mid- to low-altitude forests, out-shading and replacing native trees, such as Myrica faya and Laurus azorica.

-It has done especially well in areas where the environment has been altered by humans – for example by habitat fragmentation weakening other natives, due to fertilizer runoff from homes increasing soil nutrients, and by the suppression of bushfires near suburbs.
+It has done especially well in areas where the environment has been altered by humans – for example by habitat fragmentation weakening other natives or due to fertilizer runoff from homes increasing soil nutrients.
 Unlike most natives, it takes advantage of high nutrient levels and its seeds can germinate without needing fire.
 That has led to the species sometimes receiving the "invasive" label, although some think that it is merely returning to areas where it grew before people arrived in Australia and began burning the environment far beyond that which previously occurred.

 Recommended control measures have included the identification and selective removal of female trees to prevent spread, as well as careful burning, where possible, together with follow-up weeding.